-Debug Mode is unlocked by entering Mushroom Hill Zone and grabbing one of the lifts, followed by pressing Left, Left, Left, Right, Right, Right, Up, Up, Up (or use the Patch Code FFFFE2:0101).
-After the ring sound plays, go into the level select and hold A while selecting a level.
+To unlock Debug Mode, enter Mushroom Hill Zone and grab one of the lifts, then press Left, Left, Left, Right, Right, Right, Up, Up, Up.
+A ring sound will play as a confirmation.
+Alternatively, use the Pro Action Replay code FFFFE2:0101.
+Afterward, to turn it on, go into the level select, and hold A while selecting a level.

 Normal gameplay now has added debug features: